Join a wine club to discover the best wines.

 The Wine Advocate Magazine

 One of the leading judges of the world’s best wines is The Wine Advocate, a magazine founded by Robert M. Parker Jr. in 1978.
 Parker developed a 100-point rating system for wine which is still in use today.
 But as with books and movies, it’s important to always read the whole review, not just the rating number, to figure out if you’ll like the wine.
-Wine experts can give you more advice on finding the
+Wine experts can give you more advice on finding the join a wine club.

 Best wines from a vineyard near St. Helena